USD ($)

 2. Shielding (Optional): Some cables include additional shielding to protect against electromagnetic interference.

-Twisted pair cables are mostly used in telephones, local area networks (LANs), and Ethernet connections.
+Twisted pair cables were invented by Alexander Graham Bell in 1881 and are mostly used in telephones, local area networks (LANs), and Ethernet connections.

 There are two types of twisted pair cables: